 So we’ve found a list of sponsors and researched each of them to get a better understanding of what they do and the potential sponsorship opportunities.

-To keep track of all the research information about a potential sponsor I’ve created a Sponsor Research Template for you (Word doc).
+Keep track of all the research information about a potential sponsor.

 - Company name

 - Primary and secondary contact information